wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 - `~externalservices.ec2.points` - number of AWS Metrics+ metrics returned
 - `~externalservices.cloudtrail.events` - number of CloudTrail events returned
 - `~externalservices.cloudwatch-cycle-timer` - time in milliseconds CloudWatch requests take to complete

 ### Ingest Rate by Source

-This section gives you insight into the shape of your data.
+This section gives insight into the shape of your data.
 It shows the total number of sources reporting.
-It also monitors the rate of metrics creation and breaks it down by each source.
+It also monitors the rate of metrics creation and breaks it down by source.

 ![point_rate breakdown](images/point_rate_breakdown.png)

 The metrics used in this section are:

 - `~metric.counter` - number of metrics being collected.
 It can be broken down by the sources sending the metrics.

+## Troubleshooting Your Wavefront Instance with Internal Metrics

+A small set of internal metrics can help you uncover some problems we encounter frequently.
+This section gives some guidance for troubleshooting - the exact steps depend on how you're using Wavefront and on the characteristics of your environment.
+The following internal metrics were added to Wavefront in the 2017.52 release and are especially useful for finding potential problems.

+* `~query.requests`
+* `~metric.new_host_ids`
+* `~metric.new_metric_ids`
+* `~metric.new_string_ids`
+* `~alert.query_time.{alert_id}`
+* `~alert.query_points.{alert_id}`
+* `~alert.checking_frequency.{id}`

+One easy way to see this new information together with other relevant information is to:
+1. Select **Integrations** and click the Wavefront Usage integration.
+2. Select **Dashboard**.
+3. Click the pencil icon and select **Clone**.
+4. Add charts for the metrics that you're interested in.

+### Find Misbehaving Alerts

+The `~alert` metrics allow you to examine your alerts and understand which alerts impact performance.
+After you find out how much load a query is putting on the system, you can potentially refine the alert and improve performance.
+* `~alert.query_points` shows the details of the points scanned by each alert.
+* `~alert.query_time` shows details for the amount of time it takes to run the alert query.
+* `~alert.checking_frequency` helps you find alerts that are checking too frequently.
+For each alert, the alert checking frequency should be greater or equal to query time.

+For example, you can set up an alert that monitors existing alerts that have high points scanned rates.
+You can then catch badly written alerts and tune them to improve performance.

+### Discover Recent Changes that Lead to Performance Deterioration

+The three `~metric.new_*` internal metrics allow you to discover if a recent change to the system might have caused the problem.
+These metrics can show you if Wavefront recently received points that don't fit the usual pattern of the metrics that Wavefront received from you.
+For example, assume you just used the Kubernetics integration to add a cluster to your Wavefront instance.
+The integration will start sending data from all hosts in the cluster.
+If you create point tags, they will also be sent for each host, potentially creating a bottleneck.

+Each metric includes the metric name, customer, any tags, and the source or host.
+The three internal metrics allow you to find out information about 3 aspects of the metric.
+* `~metric.new_metric_ids` shows metrics that Wavefront hasn't seen before in the metric namespace.
+* `~metric.new_string_ids` shows point tags that Wavefront hasn't seen before, as strings.
+* `~metric.new_host_ids` shows hosts, that is, the sources for the metrics, that Wavefront hasn't seen before.

+### Finding Users Who Caused Bottlenecks

+ `~query.requests` returns information about queries and the associated user.
+It helps you examine whether one of your users stands out as the person who might be causing the performance problem.
+Often, new users aren't clear the number of queries that they send to Wavefront, especially if they use CLI or API for the queries.